 "Oh, I recognize that description.
 Borys often had people over for business in his office.
 He rarely introduced me to them.
 He just barked at me to get them all coffee.
 I would bring it in and their talking stopped abruptly when I entered.
 But the description is vivid.
 He was at our home a number of times back then, always for business in Bory's office.
 He was cocky and full of himself as you say.
 He was younger, too.
 I wish I could be sure that the man I saw was the Robert Barron Borys spoke of.
 Let's keep praying and thinking on this Gita.
 One of us is sure to come up with something more.
 I can think of several people connected to Borys back then that might remember such a man.
 Hopefully, they have nothing to hide by this time."

-Ula was up with the sunrise.
+Ula woke to a gray dawn.
 She poured herself some tea and made some toast.
 She couldn't think of anything but what Robert Barron had to do with Anna's disappearance, if at all.
 Who of Borys's associations could she talk to that might know something?
 With her mind in turmoil Ula went to the sun room where she spent time with God every morning.
 She sat in her aged chair and picked up her Bible.
 A light rain was pattering against the window.
 She tried to read the Bible but her mind would not settle.
 She bowed her head and poured out her heart to her Father in heaven.

 "Father, you know where our beloved Anna is.
 But we don't know.
 Is she alive, Lord?
 Gita needs her mama so much.
 I do too.
 Father would you reveal the course of action we should take?
 Would you lead us to her, or lead her to us.
 Thank you, Lord, that you have everything under control.
 You have a plan.
 I trust you, Lord.
 Sometimes it is so hard to be patient for your timing.
 It's been thirty years.
 Surely you want us to be reunited.
 Give Sasha wisdom.
 Show him the path to take, guide his steps, and give him wisdom.
 Thank you.
 In Christ name I ask.
 Amen."